 How Does Cyber Liability Insurance Work and Who Needs it?

 Cyber liability is often excluded from general liability coverage.
-If your business handles sensitive data, it is important to understand the potential impact of a breach and often, you will find that you should consider cyber liability insurance.
+If your business handles sensitive data, it is important to understand the potential impact of a breach and consider whether cyber liability insurance is right for your organization.

 Three Ways to Effectively Manage Cyber Risk and Reduce Cyber Liability Insurance Costs